ocelotconsulting/rest-standards/api/slides/verbs.md

 + Use the correct HTTP verb.
 If, for example, you know what the resulting URL will be when creating a resource, use PUT *not* POST.
 + Guarantee idempotency for idempotent methods.
 PUT should never fail when the item already exists.
-DELETE must respond 204 *not* 404 when the resource does not exist.
+DELETE should respond 204 *not* 404 when the resource does not exist.
-+ Avoid RPC-like behavior whenever possible - but use POST if you must.
++ Return a correct status code - 2xx for OK, 3xx for a redirect, 4xx if the request is bad, 5xx if somethings wrong on the server.